Physical Therapy Guide to Hyperkyphosis (Humpback)

 These types of physical therapists have advanced knowledge, experience, and skills that may apply to your condition.

-You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association.
+You can search for physical therapists in your area who have these and other credentials by using Find a PT, provided by the American Physical Therapy Association.

 General tips when you're looking for a physical therapist (or any other health care provider):

-- Get recommendations from family, friends, or from health care providers.
+- Get recommendations from family, friends, or other health care providers.

 The American Physical Therapy Association believes that consumers should have access to information to help them:

 Suwannarat P, Amatachaya P, Sooknuan T, et al. Hyperkyphotic measures using distance from the wall: validity, reliability, and distance from the wall to indicate the risk for thoracic hyperkyphosis and vertebral fracture.
 Arch Osteoporos.
 2018;13(1):25.
 Article Summary in PubMed.

 Aboutorabi A, Arazpour M, Ahmadi Bani M, Keshtkar AA.
 Effect of spinal orthoses and postural taping on balance, gait and quality of life in older people with thoracic hyperkyphosis: protocol for a systematic review and meta-analysis.
 BMJ Open.
 2018;8(1):e015813.
-Free Article.
+Article Summary in PubMed.

 Roghani T, Khalkhali Zavieh M, Rahimi A, et al. The reliability of standing sagittal measurements of spinal curvature and range of motion in older women with and without hyperkyphosis using a skin-surface device.
 J Manipulative Physiol Ther.
 2017;40(9):685–691.
 Article Summary in PubMed.

 Kado DM.
 The rehabilitation of hyperkyphotic posture in the elderly.
 Eur J Phys Rehabil Med.
-2009;45:583–593.
-Free Article.
+2009;45(4):583–593.
+Article Summary in PubMed.

-* PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
-PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.
+* PubMed is a free online resource developed by the National Center for Biotechnology Information.
+PubMed has millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.